Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 Not all Part C plans work the same, but many do have additional coverage options that are not provided through Original Medicare.
 This often includes chronic illness, dental, hearing and vision care, as well as drug coverage.

-A benefit of Part C is that, unlike Original Medicare, there is an out-of-pocket maximum each year for covered services, helping protect you from excessive annual health care costs.
+A benefit of Part C is that, unlike Original Medicare, there is an out-of-pocket maximum each year for covered services, protecting you from excessive annual health care costs.

 With many Part C plans, you'll likely be required to use health care providers within the plan’s network, known as in-network providers.
 Some, but not all, Part C plans offer out-of-network coverage but for a higher out-of-pocket cost.